stribizhev/runtime-domain-adaptation-tutorial/README.md

 ```

 #### Tokenization
 Tokenization takes running text as input to output the text where words and other items have spaces inserted between them.
-Example of a tokenized version for the input sentence: *"I feel weird," said Alice to Bob's cat.*
+Example of a tokenized version for the input sentence: *"I feel funky," said Alice to Bob's cat.*
 is
-*" I feel weird , " said Alice to Bob 's cat .*
+*" I feel funky , " said Alice to Bob 's cat .*

 ```sh
 # Process source